 As with the Part D Notices to Part D Medicare-eligible individuals, while nothing in the regulations prevents a third-party from submitting the notices (such as a TPA or insurer), the ultimate responsibility falls on the plan sponsor.

 This blog serves solely as a general summary of the Medicare Part D disclosure requirements, and does not constitute legal advice.
-If you have questions regarding the application of this fee to your plans, please feel free to contact us.
+If you have questions regarding the application of this fee to your plans, contact an attorney at Fraser Trebilcock.